Nathanure/Nathanure/README.md

-Hi, I’m @Nathanure.
+Hi, I’m Nathan.
-I'm a junior developer with (currently) 1 year experience on programming.
+I'm a junior developer with 2 year experience on programming.
 - I’m interested in Software and Game Development
 - I’m currently learning on how to develop on the web (Web development)
 - I’m open to collaborate with anyone who wants to, unless its out of my grasp of understanding

 You can email and find me on my other socials:
-- Email: nathancadankelas6a@gmail.com
+- Email: noneunother@gmail.com
-- Twitter: noneunother@gmail.com
+- Twitter: @noneunother
 - Discord: Noneunother#0262

-Happy to work, learn, and develop with you.
+Happy to learn and develop.

 <!---
 Nathanure/Nathanure is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.